maansthoernvik/rabbitmq_client/README.md

-# RabbitMQ client based on pika
+# RabbitMQ client helpers based on pika
 [![PyPI version](https://badge.fury.io/py/rabbitmq-client.svg)](https://badge.fury.io/py/rabbitmq-client)
 [![Build](https://github.com/maansthoernvik/rabbitmq_client/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/maansthoernvik/rabbitmq_client/actions/workflows/build.yml)

 This project provides helper classes for using RabbitMQ in Python.
+It is based on `pika`, which is an awesome no-dependency client library for RabbitMQ.
+Similarly, this project strives for zero dependencies (except for dev dependencies).

+By using this project, users should be able to get started with RabbitMQ in Python instantly, by simply instantiating and starting a `RMQConsumer` or `RMQProducer` class.

 ## Abstract connection helper